koikonomou/dji_setup/README.md

 /* After restarting the system, make sure that startup_bulk is running normally */ ps -aux | grep startup_bulk
 ```
+CAUTION : At the /opt/nvidia/nv-l4t-usb-device-mode-start.sh file you need to change the path /home/dji/Desktop/startup_bulk/startup_bulk everywhere in the script with the actual path of the start_bulk file.
+After the restart the ps -aux | grep startup_bulk should show the /dev/usb-ffs/bulk1 and /dev/usb-ffs/bulk2 .

  Register for a PSDK Developer Account and follow the rest installation instructions from the [PSDK](https://developer.dji.com/doc/payload-sdk-tutorial/en/quick-start/quick-guide/jetson-nano.html)